iMammal/CytoCave/docs/features.md

 ![caption](/home/morris/Pictures/SolarSystem.gif)

-Independent glyph size control for left and right view windows allows users to adjust the size of the glyphs (cubes and spheres) independently for the left and right view windows.
+Independent glyph size control for left and right view windows allows users to adjust the size of the cube and sphere glyphs independently for the left and right view windows.
 This is particularly useful when comparing brain regions or when focusing on a specific hemisphere.

-?????Independent sphere and cube glyph control - users can choose to represent brain regions as cubes or spheres depending on their preference.
-This feature can help highlight different aspects of brain regions and their connections.

 Independent control of ipsilateral and contralateral connectivity edge display toggle and threshold allows users to control the visibility of ipsilateral